-"You didn’t buy that widget you wanted because of a negative review placed by a bored, 10 year old, sitting at home on his tablet.
+"You didn’t buy that widget you wanted because of a negative review placed by a bored, ten-year-old, sitting at home on his tablet.

-Mark Zuckerberg, Chief Executive Officer and founder of Facebook, the largest Social Media platform to date, recently acknowledged that many news articles that people share on Facebook are fake.
+Mark Zuckerberg, Chief Executive Officer and founder of Facebook, the most successful Social Media platform to date, recently acknowledged that many news articles that people share on Facebook are fake.
 Granted, he seems to think the percentage is small, but he has no idea what the actual number is.

 Mark Zuckerberg Addresses Fake News On Facebook

 Websites that allow the general public to post comments, write bad reviews, slander a company, without fact-checking.
 The provider of the site assumes no responsibility, conducts little or no followups, and has no journalists on staff to weed out the noise.
 What’s worse, no one can get in touch with the owners of these sites.

 In another, more recent event;

 Someone on Twitter claimed that Wendy’s Restaurants do not use fresh meat, only frozen.
 Wendy’s Restaurant Corporate, shut them down, by reinforcing the founder's belief.